 See page 2 for notes on daptomycin dosing, some OPAT services may use Teicoplanin (Note: not for in-patient use).
+If daily IV administration is not possible for logistical reasons eg geographically remote, care home resident, people who inject drugs, or with alcohol dependency, or a significant mental health morbidity or a history of deliberate self-harm.

-If daily IV administration is not possible for logistical reasons e.g. geographically remote, care home resident, people who inject drugs, or with alcohol dependency, or a significant mental health morbidity or a history of deliberate self-harm - Consider IV Dalbavancin 1g once and review 1 week later (on day 8), or sooner if required.
-Discuss with pharmacy for patients with extremes of weight (Note: not for in-patient use).
-Dalbavancin is a Protected Antibiotic - only use on Infectious Diseases OPAT consultant recommendation, Safety & efficacy of Dalbavancin in age<18 years is not established.
+IV dalbavancin 1g once and review on day 7, or sooner if required.
+Discuss with pharmacy for patients with extremes of weight (Note: not for in-patient use)